top of page

 Got an idea?
 Can’t stop thinking about it?
 Let's try to make it happen.

-I've been speaking to a surprising number of potential business founders recently who have an idea but are struggling with the thorny issue of 'validation'.
+I've spoken to a surprising number of potential business founders recently.
+They have great ideas but struggle with the complex issue of "validation."

-At Mina, we spent a lot of time early on figuring out if we were solving a real problem for the right people.
-We made mistakes, of course, and focussed on problems for too long before abandoning them, but eventually that learning helped us move faster, avoid expensive wrong turns, and build something that actually mattered.
+At Mina, we devoted a lot of time early on determining if we were solving a real problem for the right people.
+Yes, we made mistakes.
+We focused on problems for too long before eventually abandoning them.
+However, that process of learning helped us move faster, avoid expensive missteps, and ultimately create something that truly mattered.

-If you’re sat in a corporate job or freelancing, and wondering whether your idea could be the real thing, this post is for you.
+If you’re sitting in a corporate job or freelancing, wondering whether your idea could be the real thing, this post is for you.

 What exactly are you fixing?
 Who feels the pain?
-“People hate spreadsheets” is too vague.
-“Freelance designers waste time chasing unpaid invoices” is better.
-"Freelance designers in the retail space waste time and risk cashflow chasing large retailers for unpaid invoices" is better still.
+For instance, saying “People hate spreadsheets” is far too vague.
+However, saying “Freelance designers waste time chasing unpaid invoices” is better.
+Even more effective would be, "Freelance designers in the retail space waste time and risk cash flow chasing large retailers for unpaid invoices."

 • Contacts on LinkedIn